Radiologic Technology Frequently Asked Questions

 I am not an SCSU student and I am interested in majoring in Radiologic Technology at SCSU.
 What should I do?

 To become a student, the first step is to apply for admission to SCSU.
 Please contact the admissions office.
 Once you are accepted, you should sign up for a freshman advising day or a transfer advising day, as appropriate.
 Advising help is available on advising days.
-Next, you should declare your intended major as "Pre-Radiologic Technology."
+Next, you should indicate that you would like your intended major to be "Pre-Radiologic Technology."
 Then, follow the steps outlined in the next question below.

 I am currently an SCSU student and I would like to be in the Radiologic Technology Program.
 What should I do?

 The first step is to change your intended major to Pre-Radiologic Technology, if you have not already done so.
 The second step is to see a Radiologic Technology academic adviser.
 If you don’t have one already, please see the Advising Center for advising help and ask them to assign you an academic adviser.
 The academic adviser will help you plan what classes to take.
 Then, complete the requirements for admission to the program.
 Then, you can fill out a Major Application Form.
 Once approved, the form will change your major from Pre-Radiologic Technology to Radiologic Technology, and you will be admitted into the Radiologic Technology program.
 Being “admitted” into the program does not guarantee admission into a clinical internship (which is required for the major).

 If I am a student at St. Cloud Technical College, does that change anything about the admissions process?

 The procedure for you is the same as for any transfer student.
 Please follow the steps outlined above.

 Does admission into the program guarantee admission into a clinical internship?

 Can I do my clinical internship at any hospital?